-business An integrated set of activities and assets that is

-capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities.
+business An integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing a return in the form of dividends, lower costs or other economic benefits directly to investors or other owners, members or participants.

-business A transaction or other event in which an acquirer combination obtains control of one or more businesses.
+business combination A transaction or other event in which an acquirer obtains control of one or more businesses.

-obtains control of one or more businesses.
 Transactions sometimes referred to as 'true mergers' or 'mergers of equals' are also business combinations as that term is used in this Ind AS.

-contingentUsually, an obligation of the acquirer to transfer additional assets or equity interests to the former additional assets or equity interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
+contingent Usually, an obligation of the acquirer to transfer additional assets or consideration usually, an obligation of the acquirer to transfer additional assets or equity interests to the former owners of an acquiree as part of the equity interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
 However, contingent consideration also may give the acquirer the right to the return of previously transferred consideration if specified conditions are met.